Rizama-Victor/Development-of-an-Obstacle-Avoidance-Robot/README.md

    All hardware parts (Arduino Uno, HC-SR04, L298N motor driver, DC motors, wheels, caster, battery pack, jumper wires, breadboard, chassis) were gathered and inspected for visible damage.

 2. **Built the circuit:**
-   The components were mounted on the chassis and wired according to the circuit design: ultrasonic sensor to designated Arduino pins (`6` and `7` specifically), motor driver to Arduino control pins and motors, and battery pack to the motor driver and Arduino power input.
+   The components were mounted on the chassis and wired: ultrasonic sensor to designated Arduino pins (`6` and `7` specifically), motor driver to Arduino control pins and motors, and battery pack to the motor driver and Arduino power input.

 3. **Performed hardware pre-checks:**
    - The battery voltage was measured to confirm proper charge and stable output.